moonwhaler/annotator-xe/README.md

 ## Updating

-To update the Modern Image Annotator to the latest version:
+To update the Annotator XE to the latest version:

 1. Pull the latest changes from the repository:
    ```